mallorysmith64/space-x/README.md

 Prove yourself, warrior!
 You have grown very quickly to have worked with and master HTML, CSS, JavaScript, and basic programming fundamentals.
 This will be a test of those skills and ideas that you have gained and a reflection of how far you have come.

-For this assignment you will be doing 3 code katas, as well as reproducing a website.

 Objectives
 - Show off your problem-solving skills
 - Show off HTML, CSS, and JavaScript Skills